clemux/notes.mux.me/content/posts/predatory-bugs.md

 title = 'Predatory Bugs'
 +++

+Status: draft

+This is a quick recap of my experience with biological control against thrips.
+I don't have experience with other pests.

 I've tried Neoseiulus (formerly Amblyseius) californicus and cucumeris, but it's hard to say how well they performed.
 I suspect the relative humidity in my apartment and in my tents is too low; at least 60%, ideally 70% is recommended.
 I got some californicus because they should tolerate lower humidity, but thrips are not their preferred prey (they are better for spider mites, for example).

 Then I tried Chrysopa (lacewing) larvae.
 They did seem to eat some thrips nymphs (I actually have video proof of that), but I have the feeling they like eating each other even more.
 They were really fun to watch, but eventually I felt that it was *expensively* fun.